AndrewRose/PHP-Email-Server/README.md

 PES - PHP Email Server
 =======

+***I started this project over 4 years ago, had kids and forgot about it, just came back to it and deleted it from github so I could nename it from PES to PHP-Email-Server so it was a bit more obvious what it is.
+The SMTP server is pretty much there and I'm working to bring the IMAP server up to spec using a TTD approach.***

 Test environment/Requirements: PHP 7.x.x, Linux, MySQL or MariaDB

 This package is currently still in development but is working to a degree.